jmparatte/jm_Scheduler/README.md

 **jm_Scheduler** schedules repeated and intervaled routines like the JavaScript `setInterval()` function does, but with some differences:

 - By default, **jm_Scheduler** starts immediately the routine and repeats it periodically.
-- The 1st execution can be differed.
+- The first execution can be differed.
 - The repeated executions can be voided.
 - The interval between executions can be dynamically modified.
 - The execution can be stopped and later restarted.